Fairey Hydraulics: Products

 By 1965 it had over 4,000 foreign and Commonwealth aircraft fitted with its control systems.

 The Panavia Tornado was the world's first military aircraft with fly-by-wire control, in service, which was developed by Fairey Hydraulics: it made the spoiler, rudder and taileron actuator for the Tornado.

 It had worked on the Harrier right from the start in 1967, and would work on it throughout.
 It built the filtration system of Concorde.
 It made the yaw control system fitted to the rudder actuator of the Hawk.

 Fairey Hydraulics developed the deck lock system for helicopters in high winds, also known as Talon; the system involves hydraulic actuators.

 Structure

 Fairey Hydraulics was on Cranford Lane in Heston.
-From September 1990, it moved its London operations to its Somerset site over eighteen months, closing the Middlesex site.
+From September 1990, it moved its London operations to its North Somerset site (Claverham, Bristol) over eighteen months, closing the Middlesex site.

 Also on the Middlesex site was Fairey Nuclear and Fairey Arlon.